-Please remember that appliances of this type must have exhaust and intake pipes supplied by the manufacturer of the appliance itself.
-Other types of pipes, if used, must be type-approved for this intended use.
-The types of outlet for which the appliance is approved are given in the technical features table at the end of the manual under the heading
+It is recommended that exhaust and intake ducts supplied by the manufacturer of the appliance itself.
+Other types of ducts, if used, must be approved for such intended use.
+The types of outlet for which the appliance is approved are given in the technical features table at the end of the manual under the heading "type" and on the data plate on the boiler, also under the heading "type".
+The symbols used to define the type of exhaust are given below: